Love French Food

 • ¼ cup sunflower oil

-• 2 teaspoon Dijon or other mustard
+• 2 teaspoons Dijon or other mustard

-• 2 teaspoon honey or maple syrup
+• 2 teaspoons honey or maple syrup

 • 1 garlic clove, crushed

-imply whisk it all together and season.
+Simply whisk all the ingredients together and season.

 Walnut Dressing

 This is a lovely dressing for French beans.
 Blanch French beans and add them to the dressing while they are still warm.
-Finish with finely diced apple, shaved fennel and chopped chives.
+Finish with finely diced apple, shaved fennel, and chopped chives.

 • 115gr/1 cup walnuts